jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 Allowed Logisim Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may use MUXes, a decoder, a RAM, gates, and flip flops.
+You may use MUXes, a decoder, a RAM, gates, flip flops, and anything in the Wiring library.
 Registers and counters are explicitly disallowed.

 CPU Diagram